-The OMS is accessed using the Remote Desktop Protocol (RDP).
-However, login is restricted to the local IP address space.
-Therefore, you must first log in to one of the Linux machines of the astrophysics groups or establish an SSH tunnel to these machines.
-The columba evaluation computer can be used for the lab course.
-A how-to explaining the SSH login is available.
+The OMS is accessible by means of the Remote Desktop Protocol (RDP).
+However, the login is restricted to the local IP address space.
+Thus, one first has to login to one of the Linux machines from the astro physics department preferentially via ssh.
+For the lab course, one can use the laboratory computer a12.
+A how-to explaining the ssh login is available.

-To use RDP from a Linux machine, we recommend Remmina, which is available on all our Linux installations.
-A sample configuration for Remmina is described in this article.
-This article also explains how to login from a Windows machine.
+To use RDP from a Linux computer, we recommend Remmina, which is available on all our Linux Installations.
+An example configuration for Remmina is describe in this article.